Why is Wagyu Beef So Expensive?

 Marbling is one of the key factors that contribute to the high price of Wagyu beef.
 The intense marbling that defines Wagyu is a result of both genetic and environmental factors.
 Wagyu cattle are slow-growing and take much longer to reach maturity compared to regular beef cattle.
 This slow growth is essential to producing the intricate fat distribution that melts into the meat, creating that signature buttery flavor.

-Full-Blood Wagyu is graded based on marbling scores, with A5 being the highest standard, while American Wagyu offers a balance between marbling and more familiar beefy flavors.
+Full-Blood Wagyu is graded based on marbling scores 3-12, with our wagyu scoring 10-12, while American Wagyu offers a balance between marbling and more familiar beefy flavors, typically scores 8-10.

 3. The Wagyu Rearing Process: Why It’s So Labor-Intensive